 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-The CSLS will provide you with an individual study space in the form of a desk and a PC that is supported by the University’s IT services for your first year.
+The Centre for Socio-Legal Studies (CSLS) will provide you with an individual study space in the form of a desk and a PC that is supported by the University’s IT services for your first year.
 You will have access to a wide range of electronic resources, including a large number of online journals.